 The placeholder counteroffer.
 Hiring and training new people is expensive, even more so when the situation is desperate; “a good employee has just left for another firm and we need a replacement now!”
 Sometimes the boss will write up a nice offer designed to retain the wavering worker just long enough to secure some breathing room and allow the company sufficient time to locate a replacement.
 Once a suitable stand-in is found and hired, management will either lay off the recipient of the counteroffer, (“you’re too expensive”) or make work so miserable that they quit.
 Companies want you to leave on their terms, not yours.
 Be the captain of your own career, don’t let others determine when you switch companies, that is your sole prerogative.

 Negative impression on potential employers.
 Nobody likes being used.
-It is easy for a company to feel that their offer has been leveraged for a counteroffer.
-This is a bad situation if it happens to you.
-Most markets are can be small and it doesn’t take many repetitions of this behavior before a person develops a reputation, the result of which is greatly reduced prospects for future employment diversity and mobility in the marketplace.
-This is a bad thing, options are always good to have by any standard and you don’t want to limit your possibilities for the future.
+Companies will feel taken advantage of.
+It is a small world and it doesn’t take many repetitions of this behavior before a person develops a reputation, the result of which is greatly reduced prospects for future employment diversity and mobility in the marketplace.
+Options are always good to have by any standard and you don’t want to limit your possibilities for the future.

 Some may say they took a counter-offer and it worked out fine, it happens.
 People also drive the wrong way on one-way streets without a catastrophic accident, but that doesn’t mean it is a good idea.
-Don’t fall into the trap of using the exception to justify the general rule of wisdom, it will get you into trouble.
+Don’t fall into the trap of using the exception to justify the general rule of wisdom.